pcdavies/DockerBasics/workshops/docker/Linux200.md

 Example:
 docker run -d -it --name orcl -h='oracledb-ao' -p=1521:1521 -p=5500:5500 -p=5600:5600 -v /home/holuser/AlphaOfficeSetup:/dbfiles wvbirder/database-enterprise:12.2.0.1-slim

-**NOTE: <span style="color:red">If you make a mistake with the volume path to where you downloaded the AlphaOfficeSetup files you can stop and remove the container once it's created and try again using the following commands</span>**
+***If you make a mistake with the volume path to where you downloaded the AlphaOfficeSetup files you can stop and remove the container once it's created and try again using the following commands***

 ```
 docker stop orcl
 docker rm orcl
 ```

-**<span style="color:red">DON'T RUN THE TWO COMMANDS ABOVE UNLESS YOU'VE MADE AN ERROR</span>**
+***DON'T RUN THE TWO COMMANDS ABOVE UNLESS YOU'VE MADE AN ERROR***

-This will take several minutes to download the image file (since it does not yet reside locally), extract the content and finally create and configure the database
+- It will take several minutes to download the image file (since it does not yet reside locally), extract the content and finally create and configure the database

 ![](images/200Linux/Picture200-6.png)